-For an explanation of status codes, refer to service booklet located on blower access door (see Fig. 61), or the Service guide at the end of this manual.
+For an explanation of status codes, refer to service booklet located on blower access door (see Fig. 68), or the Service guide at the end of this manual.

 The stored status code will not be erased from the control memory, if 115- or 24-v power is interrupted.
+The control will store up to the last 7 Status Codes in order of occurrence.